-1. The role actually present, naturalistic, yet significantly behaving giving and accepting responses
+1. The roles actually present, naturalistic, yet significantly behaving giving and accepting responses

 2. The same, except framed as a film.
 That is, people have permission to stare but not intrude.
 "Film" can be stopped and restarted, or re-run.

-3. The role present as in "effigy".
+3. The role present as in "monument".
 It can be talked about, walked around, and even sculptured afresh if so framed.

 Dorothy saw the conventions in part as ways to “make human presences come into the room; so that what we are considering and who we are considering loom large in all the work”.
 She said: “I am obsessed with the power of these conventions – the means by which we can make the presence of an Other, present in the room.”
 (2)